 Which is better, an espresso or a latte?

-When it comes to coffee, there is no right or wrong answer.
-It really comes down to personal preference and the type of coffee experience you’re looking for.
+Ultimately, it comes down to personal preference and the type of coffee experience you're seeking.

 An espresso is a concentrated shot of intense flavor that packs a punch, usually served in smaller amounts than other coffees.